QR6.3.8 Consciousness Takes Time

-Stimulating sensory cortex locations by electrodes in awake subjects having neurosurgery gives a sensation in a related body part, so stimulating a left-cortex point might give a brief right-hand tingle that subjects consciously report about 500ms later (Libet, 2005).
-This raises the issue of whether consciousness is cause or effect:
+Using electrodes to stimulate cortex locations in awake subjects having neurosurgery can give a body sensation, so a left-cortex point might give a brief right-hand tingle that subjects report about 500ms later (Libet, 2005), so is consciousness just an effect?
+In general:

 “How are nerve cell activities in the brain related to conscious subjective experience and to unconscious mental functions?”
 (Libet, 2005) p32.

 To find out, subjects were asked to flick a wrist when they felt like it.
 The EEG showed a movement readiness potential in the prefrontal cortex about 200ms before subjects reported their intention to act.
-Conventional science immediately took this to mean that consciousness follows the brain, like a king who thinks he rules but his advisors really run everything.
-If brain activities do everything, consciousness may exist but it does nothing:
+Conventional science took this to mean that consciousness is like a king who thinks he rules but his advisors do everything.
+Thus, even if consciousness exists, it does nothing:

 “A systematic exploration suggests that every cortical site holds its own knowledge.
 Consider the insula, a deep sheath of cortex that is buried beneath the frontal and temporal lobes.
 Stimulating it can have a diversity of unpleasant effects, including a sensation of suffocation, burning, stinging, tingling, warmth, nausea or falling.
 Move the electrode to a location farther below the surface of the cortex, the subthalamic nucleus, and the same electrical pulse may induce an immediate state of depression, complete with crying and sobbing, monotone voice, miserable body posture, and glum thoughts.
 Stimulating parts of the parietal lobe may cause a feeling of vertigo and even the bizarre out of body experience of levitating to the ceiling and looking down on one’s own body.